florisvanvugt/sensoryshift/readme.md

 Each block is controlled by a schedule file.
 This is a text file table where each row is one trial (see `schedule.csv` for an example).
 The `type` column tells you the type of a trial:
    * `passive` trial: take the subject out to a direction (specified by the `mov.direction` column) and showing a visual cursor, rotated by a number of degrees specified in `visual.rotation`.
    * `pinpoint` trial: take the subject out to a direction specified by the `mov.direction` column, then back to the starting point, and then display an arc where the subjects can select where they feel their hand is.
+In a proportion of trials, we will ask the subjects whether the cursor overshot or undershot the target (this is just to ensure they pay attention to the cursor).
    * `active` trial: the subject can freely move to a direction, and sees a cursor, rotated by an amount specified in `visual.rotation`.